ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

 **completed (wf)** | Ticket is complete
 **impeded (wf)** | Ticket is in progress but can not be completed because of something else.
 Reason for impediment should be added to the ticket.
 This should not be for long.
-**fixed (wf)** | Ticket has been fixed (added at end of sprint only and by the person running the sprint)
+**fixed (wf)** | Ticket has been fixed (added at end of sprint only and by the person running the sprint) **rerequest** | Instrument scientist has requested a ticket and it has been request by another instrument scientist in the past.
+A comment should record who asked with a +1.

 ## Creation of Tickets